yaoyao-liu/meta-transfer-learning/README.md

 In order to run this repo, we advise you to install python 2.7 and TensorFlow 1.3.0 with Anaconda.

-You may download Anaconda and read the installation instrucation on their offical website:
+You may download Anaconda and read the installation instruction on their official website:
 [https://www.anaconda.com/download/](https://www.anaconda.com/download/)

 Create a new environment and install tensorflow on it: